How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 Essentially, the PWYW model here helps you find the right price point for your product.
 Of course, you’ll need to remember other factors such as post-sales support when assessing this.

-Ideas for using WooCommerce Name Your Price products
+Ideas for using dynamic pricing options like WooCommerce Name Your Price products

 You can implement name your own pricing in several ways.
 The following are just ideas, although you can mix and match to implement them, or even expand on them: